BredTheTree/backend-demo/readme.md

 _This :messageId is new!
 This effectively means that instead of just doing `backendurl.com/message`, instead the url will hold some data.
 In this case, its `backendurl.com/comments/:messageId`, which would look something like `backendurl.com/comments/?389E-D381-CKS8`_

-**GET | (get a list of all comments under this message ID)**
+**GET | (get a list of all comments under this message ID)** _The frontend sends nothing, the backend responds with an array of all the comments (sorted by time)._

 ```lua
 request: {}